As a content creator with more than 8 years of doing this full-time, I’ve come to own a lot of microphones.

 But the biggest change is that it has 2 XLR/TRS inputs, which are required by most studio microphones and instruments.
 However, the microphones I recommend here don’t need this kind of input, so it’s only something you’ll need if you want to get more serious about sound.

-Most vloggers will find the H1 good enough, but if you want to push things to the maximum, you’ll want to get the H4n Pro in its 2016 version.
+Most vloggers will find the H1 good enough, but if you want to push things to the maximum, you’ll want to get the H4n Pro.

-The Best Vlogging Microphone to Connect to Your Smartphone
+The 2 Best Microphone to Connect to Your Smartphone

 I really doubt you can find anything better for that low price.
 It’s really risky to go for any cheap, but I’m happy with this one.
 And that’s something I can’t say often.